Estes Park Winter Weekend Itinerary

 For food and drinks

-For food visit the Twin Owl Steakhouse for a good steak, Smokin’ Dave’s BBQ for out-of-this-world BBQ, Notchtop Bakery and Café for a quick breakfast, Coffee on the Rocks for a morning coffee, and the Bird and Jim Restaurant for classic Colorado cuisine.
+Visit the Twin Owl Steakhouse for a good steak, Smokin’ Dave’s BBQ for out-of-this-world BBQ, Notchtop Bakery and Café for a quick breakfast, Coffee on the Rocks for a morning coffee, and the Bird and Jim Restaurant for classic Colorado cuisine.

 For drinks be sure to stop in at the Elkins Distillery for a taste of Colorado whiskey or check out one of the several breweries in town: Estes Park Brewery, Lumpy Ridge Brewing, or Rock Cut Brewing.
 Or try a sampling of all at The Barrel.